The Master of Sacred Theology is a one-year transition to doctoral-level work for students who have completed basic theological education

 students with an opportunity to sharpen their scholarship and build their confidence in preparation for doctoral study.

-Liber chronicarum – Nuremberg, A. Koberger 1493 – United Methodist Archives, Drew University
+Liber chronicarum – Nuremberg, A. Koberger 1493 – Department of Special Collections and University Archives, Drew University Library

 Shawng Htoi Lahpai